The Linnaeus Museum

 It was an affluent home, and Linnaeus’ wife Sarah Lisa ran the large household with a firm hand.
 In addition to their five children, they frequently had guests for everyday and special occasions, plus a number of farmhands and maids.
 In the spring, the Siberian corydalis still flowers in front of Linnémuseet.
 Linnaeus sowed it in the belief that it was bleeding heart.
 With the help of ants, it has subsequently spread all over Uppsala.

-(The museum opened in 1937 after extensive restoration, and is now run by the Swedish Linnaeus Society.)
+The museum opened in 1937 after extensive restoration by the Swedish Linnaeus Society, and is now run by Uppsala University.